 There are many ways you can see the sights and tour Vancouver to Banff.
 You can rent a car or campervan and enjoy the drive at your own pace.
 You can find a great tour and leave the driving to someone else.
 Or, you can take one of the famous train journeys like the Rocky Mountaineer and see all the sights from a domed railcar.

-If you’ve chosen to do the Vancouver to Banff drive, you’ve come to right place!
+How far is Banff from Vancouver?
+That depends on your route!
+If you’ve chosen to do the Vancouver to Banff road trip itinerary, you’ve come to right place!
 It’s a great choice to make after you’ve spent a few days in Vancouver.
 As a Canadian and lifelong resident of British Columbia, I’ve made the trip from Vancouver to Banff by car numerous times.
 I’ve tried all the different route options at different times of year and can provide you with all the information you need for a memorable Canadian Rockies itinerary.

 Start off by reading the essential information you need to know before you set off on your Canadian Rockies itinerary.
 Then, pick from one of three different routes for your Vancouver to Banff road trip.